OpenZeppelin/openzeppelin-sdk/packages/docs/docs/website/versioned_docs/version-2.0.0/publish.md

 original_id: publishing
 ---

-On the previous guides we have explored how to initilize a ZeppelinOS project, how to add contracts to it, how to upgrade those contracts and how to link to existing EVM packages.
+On the previous guides we have explored how to initialize a ZeppelinOS project, how to add contracts to it, how to upgrade those contracts and how to link to existing EVM packages.
 At this point we have a simple project that uses various ZeppelinOS functionalities.
 On this guide we will instead add new